lucasmendonca/express-typescript-api/README.md

 # Basic Blog REST API [Express.js + Typescript]

-This repos contains a RESTful API endpoint using Express.js and TypeScript.
+This repo contains a RESTful API using Express.js and TypeScript.
 The API allows users to create and retrieve blog posts.

 ## Tech stack